Learn to meditate course - FAQ

 Even just doing one Spot Meditation will bring some benefit, but doing more will bring greater benefit.
 With practice, you can learn to do all of the meditations by yourself.

-This course is for anyone new to meditation, or anyone with limited experience with meditation, or anyone who is new to Lifeflow meditation.
-Many people who have tried meditation at other centres or schools have also benefited from coming to this course.
+This course is for anyone new to meditation, or anyone who is new to Lifeflow meditation.
+Many people who have tried meditation at other centres or schools have benefited enormously from coming to this course.